Meet the Team

 Marketing – Content

-Originally from Boston, Corey is a graduate of California State University, Northridge, and an active member of the American Comparative Literature Association, the principle society for those whose work involves literature and culture.
+Originally from Boston, Corey is a graduate of California State University, Northridge, and an active member of the American Comparative Literature Association, the principal society for those whose work involves literate and culture.

 Marketing – Business Development

 Marketing – Social Media/Advertising

 Jonathan has cross-functional expertise in media planning and buying across social, search, programmatic and digital video programs.
 Also led the analytics practice for major clients, primarily in market research, audience segmentation and creative / media analytics.